openalea/openalea.rtfd.io/doc/development/using_cookiecutter.md

 used for development purpose, the later is used for conda packaging.

 According to `mycode.py` there are the following dependencies **numpy**, **pandas** and **openalea.plantgl**.
-In the section **dependencies** of `conda/environment.yaml` only openalea dependencies are added, the non openalea dependencies are managed by `pip`, as follows:
+In the section **dependencies** of `conda/environment.yaml` only openalea dependencies are added, non openalea dependencies are managed by `pip`:

 ```yaml
 name: myproject_dev